ditatompel/insights/content/blog/new-archlinux-mirror-in-indonesia/index.md

 ---
 title: "New Archlinux Mirror in Indonesia"
-description: "New archlinux mirror repository in Indonesia and it's Grafana monitoring metrics."
+description: "New archlinux mirror repository in Indonesia, server config and it's monitoring metrics are available."
 date: 2023-02-17T08:36:36+07:00
 lastmod:
 draft: false